-Part III - Training Resources
+Part V - Training Resources

 - 1. Other Agencies.
-The CSB may seek training assistance from the Secretary of Labor, the National Institute for Occupational Safety and Health and other appropriate sources. - 2.
-The Secretary of Labor.
-After the effective date of Executive Order 12196, the Secretary shall, upon request and with reimbursement, conduct orientation for Designated Agency Safety and Health Officials and/or their designees that will enable them to manage the occupational safety and health programs of their agencies.
-Such orientation shall include coverage of Section 19 of the OSH Act, Executive Order 12196, and the requirements of Part 1960. - 3.
+The CSB may seek training assistance from the Secretary, the National Institute for Occupational Safety and Health, Federal Occupational Health and other appropriate sources. - 2.
+The Secretary.
+After the effective date of Executive Order 12196, the Secretary will, upon request and with reimbursement, conduct orientation for DASHOs and/or their designees that will enable them to manage the occupational safety and health programs of their agencies.
+Such orientation will include coverage of Section 19 of the OSH Act, Executive Order 12196, and the requirements of Part 1960. - 3.
 The Department of Labor.
-Upon request and with reimbursement, the Department of Labor shall provide each agency with training materials to assist in fulfilling the training needs of this subpart, including resident and field training courses designed to meet selected training needs of agency safety and health specialists, safety and health inspectors, and collateral duty safety and health personnel.
-These materials and courses in no way reduce each agency's responsibility to provide whatever specialized training is required by the unique characteristics of its work.

-4. The Office of Personnel Management.
+Upon request and with reimbursement, the Department of Labor will provide each agency with training materials to assist in fulfilling the training needs of this subpart, including resident and field training courses designed to meet selected training needs of agency safety and health specialists, safety and health inspectors, and collateral duty safety and health personnel.
+These materials and courses in no way reduce each agency's responsibility to provide whatever specialized training is required by the unique characteristics of its work. - 4.
+The Office of Personnel Management.
 OPM will develop guidelines and/or provide materials for the safety and health training programs for high-level managers, supervisors, members of committees, and employee representatives.